platformsh/platformsh-docs/known-issues/index.rst

 **Resolution plans:**

-We have a fix for this issue, and it's currently being tested.
+A fix for this issue is currently undergoing testing.